HugoChenel/hugochenel.github.io/_pages/Athleticism.md

 **Grip strength focus**<br>
 Regular farmer’s carries and dead hanging are performed to boost grip strength and functional fitness relevant to most activities.

-**Headstand**<br>
+**Handstand**<br>
-I include headstand practice into my routine to enhance balance, core strength and shoulder stability.
-Headstands do wonders for body awareness and proprioception, which contributes to better control during complex movements.
+I include handstand practice into my routine to enhance balance, core strength and shoulder stability.
+Handstands do wonders for body awareness and proprioception, which contributes to better control during complex movements.

 **Flexibility routine**<br>
 I perform dynamic stretches before workouts and static stretches outside of training to maintain flexibility and mobility.